Hospice Public Reporting: Background and Announcements

 About this Page

-This page provides an overview of public reporting for the Hospice Quality Reporting Program (HQRP) on the Care Compare webpage.
+This page provides an overview of public reporting, Care Compare, and some general resources for the Hospice Quality Reporting Program (HQRP).

 - Helping to strengthen patients and family members’ ability to make the best decisions for their care.

-Care Compare displays quality measures based on the Hospice Item Set (HIS) and CAHPS® Hospice Survey data.
 For the HQRP quality measures reported on Care Compare, visit the Current Measures page.
-Care Compare also posts data on the characteristics of Medicare hospice organizations from the Hospice Provider Utilization and Payment Public Use File (PUF), which has hospice data for 2014-2016, and the Post-Acute Care (PAC) PUF, which has data beginning with 2017.
-By providing these data in a user-friendly way on Care Compare, consumers can use this information, along with the HIS and CAHPS® Hospice Survey-based quality measures in selecting a hospice.
+Care Compare also posts data on the characteristics of Medicare hospice organizations from the Hospice Provider Utilization and Payment Public Use File (PUF) and the Post-Acute Care (PAC) PUF.
+By providing these data in a user-friendly way on Care Compare, consumers can use this information, along with the quality measure data when selecting a hospice.

-Other pages in the HQRP website provide more information relevant to public reporting:
+Other pages on the HQRP website provide more information relevant to public reporting:

-- Current Measures: visit this page to learn more about the HIS- and CAHPS® -based metrics that are part of the HQRP and that are publicly reported on Hospice Compare.
+- Current Measures: visit this page to learn more about the HIS, CAHPS®, and claims-based metrics that are part of the HQRP and are publicly reported on Care Compare.

-- HQRP Requirements and Best Practices webpage: provides updates regarding reporting requirements, and announcements focusing on best practice methods to help hospices be successful with HQRP requirements.
+- HQRP Requirements and Best Practices: provides updates about reporting requirements, and announcements focusing on best practice methods to help hospices be successful with the HQRP.

-- Help Desk: visit this page for all questions related to HQRP public reporting.
+- Help Desk: visit this page to learn where to go for all questions related to HQRP public reporting.

 - Public Reporting: Key Dates for Providers for detailed information on upcoming dates relevant for public reporting.

-- HIS and CAHPS® Preview Reports and Requests for CMS Review: visit these specific pages on Preview Reports and Requests to learn more about how to request CMS’s review of HQRP data before it is publicly reported.
+- Public Reporting: Provider Preview Report and Requests for CMS Review of Data and CAHPS® Preview Reports and Requests for CMS Review: visit these two specific pages about Preview Reports and to learn more about how to request CMS’s review of HQRP data before it is publicly reported.

 Sign up for Hospice QRP updates today!